Getting Started

 Getting and installing OpenDataBio

 OpenDataBio is a web-based software supported in Debian, Ubuntu and Arch-Linux distributions of Linux and may be implemented in any Linux based machine.
-We have no plans for Windows support, but it may be easy to install in a windows machine using Docker.
+We have no plans for Windows support, but it may be easy to install on a Windows machine using Docker.

-If you just want to test OpenDataBio in your computer, follow the Docker Installation.
+If you just want to test OpenDataBio locally, follow the Docker Installation.

 Prep for installation